aneeshvathul/RASP/README.md

-# RASP: A collaborative Renal AI Segmentation Pipeline
+# RASP: A Collaborative Renal AI Segmentation Pipeline

 1) Collaboration
 * Added a pull feature to the QuPath-OMERO Extension